amirhoseinarjmand/pizzaShop/README.md

 ## Follow the instructions below step by step

-1- First enter this command:
+1- First, go to the root of the project and enter the following command in the CMD of your system.:

 ### `cd server`